RobertoDF/openscope_psycode/Task_parameters.md

 2. Duration of the short & long sections within each CDT

 ### 1. Duration of the pre and post blocks
-Pre block should be 1268 s long.
+Pre block should be `1268 s` long.
+This should corresponds to ≈ 191 total trials.
+Trials should be equally distributed across the two sections with different taus.

 See calculations in "Duration of the pre and post blocks" --> "Option 2".
 Ideally the post block should not have a predetermined end but should last until animal is engaged in the task.
 ### 2. Duration of the short & long sections within each CDT
 With: